Fulbright U.S. Student Scholar Program: Research/Study Grants and English Teaching Assistantships

 - Preference to students who have received majority of their higher education at a US institution.

 - Preference will usually be given to candidates who have not resided or studied in the country to which they are applying for more than six months.
-Duty abroad in the Armed Forces of the United States is not considered disqualifying within the meaning of this section
+Study abroad or military duty is not considered disqualifying.

 - Applicants must hold a BA or the equivalent degree before the beginning date of the grant.
 Applicants may not hold a doctoral degree at the time of application.